ItalyPaleAle/traefik-forward-auth/docs/migrating-v3.md

 In v4, support for configuring Traefik Forward Auth via **environmental variables has been removed**, and passing a YAML file is the only way to configure the application.
 This was both necessary to support structured config options (such as lists of providers - more on that below) and for security reasons (since passing secrets, such as secret keys, via env vars is not secure).

+> It's recommended to treat the Traefik Forward Auth's configuration file as a secret, mounted as a Docker secret (or Kubernetes secret).

 **Actions:**

 - ✅ Take a look at the [`config.sample.yaml`](../config.sample.yaml) file which explains the **new configuration format**, and convert your config file (note the use of portals now).